benlye/Multi4in1-Build/README.md

 ## Build the Firmware
 1. Run the container, specifying the path to the Multiprotocol firmware source as a mount volume and the board type as an enviroment variable:

-   `docker run --rm -it -v [Firmware Source Path]:/multifw -e BOARD=[board] benlye/multi4in1-build`
+   `docker run --rm -it -v [Firmware Source Path]:/multi -e "BOARD=[board]" [-e "FWBINNAME=[output file name]"] benlye/multi4in1-build`

    For example (Windows):

-   `docker run --rm -it -v "C:\Users\benlye\Github\DIY-Multiprotocol-TX-Module\Multiprotocol:/multi" -e "BOARD=stm32" benlye/multi4in1-build`
+   `docker run --rm -it -v "C:\Users\benlye\Github\DIY-Multiprotocol-TX-Module:/multi" -e "BOARD=stm32" benlye/multi4in1-build`

    Or (Linux):

-   `docker run --rm -it -v "/home/benlye/github/DIY-Multiprotocol-TX-Module/Multiprotocol:/multi" -e "BOARD=stm32" benlye/multi4in1-build`
+   `docker run --rm -it -v "/home/benlye/github/DIY-Multiprotocol-TX-Module:/multi" -e "BOARD=stm32" benlye/multi4in1-build`

-The compiled firmware image will be placed in the root of the source directory when the build has finished.
+The compiled firmware image will be placed in the root of the source directory when the build has finished (same location as the `Multiprotocol.ino` file).

 ## Boards
 Board names and aliases are case sensitive.